 Twelve hours later they were on a runabout with a rather unfriendly Starfleet lieutenant named Dunne, coming in to land on a small Gamma Quadrant moon.

-The surface, they found on exiting the ship, was dark and rocky, slightly low on gravity but at least there was enough oxygen that breathing wouldn't be a problem.
+The surface, they found on exiting the ship, was dark and rocky, cold and slightly low on gravity but at least there was enough oxygen that breathing wouldn't be a problem.
 Lifesign readings led them to a cavern and there she was, standing nervously, waiting.

 Keevan found himself smiling, until then not having dared to believe that they could really do this, take another of their kind away from the Founders.
 "Are you Eris?" the human was saying, one hand on his phaser as Weyoun was moving quickly to join her.